panpf/sketch/docs/wiki/state_image.md

 [ErrorStateImage] supports returning different status images according to different error types

-By default, Sketch only provides uriEmptyError type, you can implement [CombinedStateImage] .Condition interface to extend the new type, and then pass [ErrorStateImage].Builder.addState() uses a custom type, as follows:
+By default, Sketch only provides uriEmptyError type, you can implement [ErrorStateImage] .Condition interface to extend the new type, and then pass [ErrorStateImage].Builder.addState() uses a custom type, as follows: